-Historically our revenue has grown as a result of strategic acquisitions coupled with organic growth.
-Our revenues increased 15.7% in 2010 and 46.6% in 2009 over the prior years as we grew from 34 campuses at December 31, 2007 to 45 campuses at December 31, 2010.
-Our average student population increased from 27,808 for the year ended December 31, 2009 to 31,535 for the year ended December 31, 2010.
-The DOE has proposed regulations that place a greater focus on student outcomes.
+Historically, and through 2010, our revenue has grown as a result of strategic acquisitions coupled with organic growth.
+Our revenues increased 15.7% in 2010 and 46.6% in 2009 over the prior years as we grew from 36 campuses at December 31, 2008 to 45 campuses at December 31, 2010.
+During that time, our average student population increased from 27,808 for the year ended December 31, 2009 to 31,535 for the year ended December 31, 2010.
+Commencing in late 2010, the DOE proposed regulations that place a greater focus on student outcomes.
 Specifically, these regulations are intended to ensure that students' debt levels can be serviced with the salary levels they can obtain after graduation and, consequently, that students are able to repay their government loans.
-The proposed regulations have resulted in our admissions becoming more selective.
-We have identified "ability to benefit" students as a high risk due to their greater likelihood to drop out and subsequently default on their loans, and we have reduced the number of "ability to benefit" students we will admit.
-These changes to our business model are expected to decrease our enrollments and our revenues and cause pressure on our margins as we strive to bring those students to below 10% of our population over the next two years.
+The proposed regulations resulted in our admissions becoming more selective.
+We identified "ability to benefit" students as a high risk due to their greater likelihood to drop out and subsequently default on their loans, and we reduced the number of "ability to benefit" students we would admit.
+These changes to our business model decreased our enrollments and our revenues and cause pressure on our margins as we strive to bring those students to below 10% of our population over the next several years.